Charles Phelps Taft: Baseball team ownership

 In 1905, Taft became a minority owner of the Chicago Cubs when Charles Murphy purchased the club.
 In 1909, Taft and Murphy funded Horace Fogel's purchase of the Philadelphia Phillies.
 The pair publicly denied that they had purchased a second club, but did acknowledge that Taft was the owner of Philadelphia's National League Park.
 After Fogel received a lifetime ban from baseball in 1912, Taft sold the Phillies to William H. Locke.
 In 1914, Murphy sold his stock in the Cubs to Taft, who named Charles H. Thomas, the secretary under Murphy, as the new club president.
 Taft sold the Cubs to Charles Weeghman, with some financial backing from William Wrigley Jr., after the 1915 season.
 In 1916, Taft sold his interest in West Side Park and National League Park to Murphy.

 Personal life

-On December 4, 1873, Taft was married to Anna Sinton (1850-1931), who was an heiress to a pig iron fortune, left by her father David Sinton.
-Together with her husband she began an art collection which she opened to the public from their home.
-Today their former home is the Taft Museum of Art.
+On December 4, 1873, Taft was married to Anna Sinton (1850–1931), who was an heiress to a pig iron fortune, left by her father, David Sinton.
+Together with her husband, she began an art collection, which she opened to the public from their home.
+Today, their former home is the Taft Museum of Art.
+Anna and Taft had four children, who were: